jyutzler/Bridge-Systems/NotrumpOpenings/1NT/Transfers/Jacoby+Texas+Gerber.md

       * 3NT or 4♠: maximum
    * 3♣, 3♦: natural and game forcing (4+)
    * 3NT: asking for a choice between 3NT and 4♠
+   * 4♣: Gerber with a five-card suit (opener may correct a final contract to NT)
    * 4NT: quantitative invitation to 6♠ or 6NT with a five-card suit
    * 5NT: Grand Slam Force (asking to bid 7 with 2 of top 3 honors)
    * 6♠: pick a slam (pass or correct)